The skyline of Downtown Sarasota, FL, seen from Ringling Bridge.

 Florida Sarasota

 Just an hour south of the Tampa Bay area, Sarasota was once a sleepy Southwest Florida retirement oasis on the way to Naples and Miami.
-Today, the city is a bustling cultural and business center, with a beautiful downtown core, an innovative arts community, and of course, stunning beaches that have attracted visitors for decades.
+Today, the best neighborhoods in Sarasota comprise a bustling cultural and business center, a beautiful downtown core, an innovative arts community, peaceful suburban and agricultural land, and of course, stunning beaches that have attracted visitors for decades.
 If you’re among the many people thinking about moving to Sarasota, check out our guide to the best Sarasota neighborhoods and find out what’s so special about this gem on Florida's Gulf Coast.

 Imagine calling a vacation destination home.
-That's the vibe in Sarasota County, where more than 3 million people visited in 2022.
-And with population growth at a robust 19% since 2010, it’s likely some of those guests are deciding to move from another state to live in Sarasota year-round.
+That's the vibe in Sarasota County, where almost 2.9 million people visited between October 2023 and November 2024.
+And with population growth at a robust 9 percent since 2020, it’s likely some of those guests are deciding to move from another state to live in Sarasota year-round.

-Like much of Florida’s Gulf Coast, Sarasota areas attract retirees.
-More than 42% of residents are seniors, drawn by the golf resorts, beaches, and glorious winter weather.
-And U.S. News and World Report named the city No. 11 on its list of the best in the nation for retirees for 2022-2023.
-(The challenging real estate market is likely the reason for Sarasota’s fall from its No. 1 spot in 2021-2022.)
+Like much of Florida’s Gulf Coast, the best neighborhoods in Sarasota attract retirees.
+More than 43 percent of residents are seniors, drawn in by the golf resorts, the gulf beaches, and glorious winter weather.
+And U.S. News & World Report named the city No. 4 on its list of the best places to retire in 2025.
+(Florida’s challenging real estate market knocked Sarasota off the No. 1 spot, which it held in 2020 and 2021.)

 But young folks have found Sarasota, too, sparking an energized creative community that rivals larger metro areas in Florida and across the country.
-In fact, U.S. News ranks Sarasota as the best place for people of all ages to live in the Sunshine State for 2023-2024.
+In fact, U.S. News & World Report ranks Sarasota No. 11 in its best places to live rankings for 2025.

 With an average of 255 days of sun every year, Southwest Florida living is all about the outdoors.
 Besides beach-strolling and sunbathing, golf tops the list of activities for Sarasota residents.
 There are hundreds of premier golf courses in the area, including elite championship clubs and public courses open to all levels of expertise.